 Camera Brands

 Do camera brands matter in 2022?
-The answer is yes and no. You don't need to buy a Sony, Canon, or Nikon.
-Sure they're the best sellers and top known brands but there are a lot of other camera brands out there who are making great cameras.
+The answer is yes and no. You don't need to buy a Sony, Canon, or Nikon, just for the brand name.
+Sure those are the best sellers and top known brands but there are a lot of other camera brands out there who are making great cameras.

 This is especially true if you're looking for cameras that are better at one particular thing.
 For example Panasonic Lumix cameras are highly sought after for those interested in creating video.
-Fuji pioneered a new type of sensor that gave them super sharp images which other brands have now copied.
+Fujifilm pioneered a new type of sensor that gave them super sharp images which other brands have now copied.
+Too, they regularly introducing features that the big 3 add later.

 No one brand is the best.
 Canon cameras and lenses are lighter than my Nikons but I've always been a Nikon photographer so I'm unlikely to switch (given my big investment in gear).
 There are more important things to consider when buying a camera now than the name on it.